rfahmi/milo/README.md

 ```

 The server listens on port 80 inside the container, so port 8080 on
 your host will serve the `/discord_interactions` endpoint.
-You still
-need a cron job **somewhere** to invoke the message processor:
+The Discord
+Gateway client will automatically start and connect when the container
+runs, providing real-time message processing.

+### Legacy cron script

+If needed, you can still manually trigger the legacy batch processing
+script:

 ```bash
 docker exec milo node src/cron_process_messages.js
 ```

-For example, add a cron entry on the Docker host that calls
-`docker exec` periodically.
+However, this is no longer necessary as the Gateway handles message
+processing in real-time.

 ## License